Updated: Sep 27

 – Prolonged exposure to spills, including water, food, any liquid, or oil and grease spots can cause permanent damage, so wipe up immediately

 – Humidity is also a predator as high humidity levels can have the same damaging result to wood as liquids.
 Relative humidity should be held in the 35-55% range and temperatures in the 17-24 Celsius range.

 Wet Areas of Particular Concern

-– Pay special attention to the sink, dishwasher, bathroom areas as these areas are p
+– Pay special attention to the sink, dishwasher & bathrooms as these areas are prone to wet conditions.

 Avoid Excessive Moisture

 – Do not hang wet or damp cloths on or near finished wood.
 This can cause permanent damage to the cabinet finish.

 – Take care that steam from appliances does not come into contact with any cabinet surfaces as this will cause permanent damage.

 – Take care that heat from appliances or other sources does not come into contact with cabinets.

 – Ensure that the range is even with or slightly higher than the level of the counter top to avoid heat deflecting directly on to the counter top edge from the element.